Peel Adhesion Test – 90˚ and 180˚ Peel Test

 The peel adhesion test can be used for:

-- Adhesive behaviour – determine the effect of temperature, humidity and environmental conditions can have on the bond strength.
+3. Adhesive behaviour – determine the effect that temperature, humidity, and environmental conditions can have on the bond strength.

-Applications: Adhesives are widely used in various industries including textiles, fabrics, labels, laminates and composites.
-Peel adhesion testing is applicable to almost all components which are bonded together using adhesives.
+Applications: Adhesives are widely used in various industries including textiles, fabrics, labels, laminates, and composites.
+Peel adhesion testing applies to almost all components that are bonded together using adhesives.

 900 peel test

-In 90 degree peel test, a constant 900 angle is maintained whilst the two glued components are peeled apart.
+In 90 degree peel test, a constant 90˚ angle is maintained whilst the two glued components are peeled apart.
 The average load required to separate the two, over the length of the specimen is recorded and expressed as N/25mm.
-Other methods of expressing test results include average peak/trough loads and customer defined calculations.
+Other methods of expressing test results include average peak/trough loads and customer-defined calculations.

 Sample requirement – generally a set of 5 specimens of size 20 mm width and 200 mm length are required.
-These can be directly cut from the product or prepared under laboratory condition.
-One of the two glued components should be flexible enough to be bent 900 without breaking.
+These can be directly cut from the product or prepared under laboratory conditions.
+One of the two glued components should be flexible enough to be bent 90˚ without breaking.

-Test setup – The test specimen is clamped on a free moving table.
+Test setup – The test specimen is clamped on a free-moving table.
 From one end of the specimen, either mechanically or chemically de-bond or separate the two components, 40mm in length.
-The separated top component is clamped in the moving vice, attached to a moving crosshead.
+The separated top component is clamped in the moving vice, and attached to a moving crosshead.

-The two components are peeled apart by movement of the crosshead.
+The two components are peeled apart by the movement of the crosshead.
 The test speeds are generally 300mm/min or as defined by a standard.
-The free moving table is attached to crosshead using a pulley and rope mechanism, such that the traverse movement of the table is at the same rate as the crosshead movement, thus maintaining a constant 900 angle between the two components.
+The free-moving table is attached to the crosshead using a pulley and rope mechanism, such that the traverse movement of the table is at the same rate as the crosshead movement, thus maintaining a constant 90˚ angle between the two components.

-In 180-degree peel test, a constant 1800 angle is maintained whilst the two glued components are peeled apart.
+In the 180-degree peel test, a constant 180˚ angle is maintained whilst the two glued components are peeled apart.
 The average load required to separate the two, over the length of the specimen is recorded and expressed as N/25mm.
 Other methods of expressing test results include average peak/trough loads and customer-defined calculations.

 Sample requirement – generally a set of 5 specimens of size 20 mm width and 250 mm length are required.
-These can be directly cut from the product or prepared under laboratory condition.
-One of the two glued components should be flexible enough to be bent 180 degrees without breaking.
+These can be directly cut from the product or prepared under laboratory conditions.
+One of the two glued components should be flexible enough to be bent 180˚ without breaking.

-In addition to the peel adhesion test , Impact Solutions offer a range of services and testing.
+In addition to the peel adhesion test, Impact Solutions offers a range of services and testing.
 To view our full list of testing and services, click here.

 If you are interested in our testing, feel free to contact a member of our team.
 In the meantime, be sure to follow us on Facebook, Twitter and LinkedIn.